Skip to content

 Photograph St John at Kaneo at sunrise and sunset

 The cliff church looks good at any time but extraordinary at golden hour.
-Sunrise (walk up the coastal path at 6am — zero other tourists) and sunset (the western light turns the stone gold and reflects on the lake) are the two unmissable photography moments.
+Sunrise (walk the coastal path at 6am — zero other tourists) and sunset (western light turns the stone gold and reflects on the lake) are the two unmissable photography moments.
 The path takes 10 minutes from the old town waterfront.
-Book guided tours at https://www.getyourguide.com/s/?q=Ohrid+North+Macedonia&partner_id=PSZA5UI

 💎

-Buy authentic Ohrid pearls — but check the quality
+Buy authentic Ohrid pearls — check for the certificate

-Ohrid pearl jewellery is made using scales from the endemic Ohridska biserka fish — a 2,000-year-old technique.
-Genuine pieces have a certification card.
+Ohrid pearl jewellery uses scales from the endemic Ohridska biserka fish — a 2,000-year-old technique.
+Genuine pieces come with a certificate of authenticity.
 Cheap imitations made from plastic or glass are widely sold.
-Buy from established shops in the bazaar, ask for the certificate, and expect to pay €15–50 for quality pieces.
+Buy from established shops in the bazaar and expect to pay €15–50 for quality pieces.
 They make exceptional gifts.

 🚣